 A One Size Fits All Approach Does Not Work

-A one size fits all mental toughness approach touted in many media sources won't work long-term.
-Mental Toughness training is an unforgettable individual adventure requiring deep thought and commitment.
 Developing a unique mental toughness plan for each person is a must, not a want.
-That's why I offer to help each person develop an individual mental toughness plan through a competitive profile assessment.
+That's why I offer to help each person create an individual mental toughness plan called a competitive profile assessment.

 One Simple Illustration That Shows How We Are Different

-asked runners what encouraging words they liked to hear during workouts
+I conducted a mental toughness experiment years ago.
+We asked runners what encouraging words they liked to hear during workouts and races.

-Almost no two athletes were the same in the words or actions they wanted to hear from their coaches during workouts or races.
+Every athlete differed in the words or actions they wanted to hear from their coaches during workouts or races.
 And the athlete's inner dialogue as they learned how to push through tough spots in workouts and races was much different.

 As a side note, mental toughness preparation through running and racing translates into character building that lasts a lifetime if done well, especially in high school when there is still an openness to breaking through significant life barriers.